Lily Lake

 - A weather radio to track storm path and weather conditions.

-east corner of a basement may be the safe place.
-In a house without a
+north east corner of a basement may be the safe place.
+In a

 - Enough food and water to last three or four days.
 Have bottled

-doesn't need to be cooked such as unrefrigerated pudding cups, canned
+that doesn't need to be cooked such as unrefrigerated pudding

-stew, tuna and chicken, crackers, peanut butter and jelly.
-Don't forget
+cups, canned stew, tuna and chicken, crackers, peanut butter and

 - A first aid kit for minor injuries.
 First aid book.